drewbaker/wp-easy-theme/README.md

 ## TODO - Drew's list
 - How to do better JS?
-    - How to get WordPress to generate an ES6 importmap for easier importing of JS
     - Intersection Obververs?
     - Infinate scroll/pagination...
     - Slideshows...
 - Move components so that each is in thier own directory?
 With template, JS and CSS files grouped?
 Is this a good idea?
 - Should we use this for page animations? https://swup.js.org/getting-started/example/
-- Set refferal URL into state

 # TODO Default components left to build
 - WpImage